-As for Comply foam tips (foam tips manufactured by the company Comply), they feature dynamic memory foam are generally softer and more comfortable than regular foam tips but still suffer all the same downsides.
+As for Comply foam tips (foam tips manufactured by the company Comply), they feature dynamic memory foam and are generally softer and more comfortable than regular foam tips, although they still suffer from the same downsides.

 Ear Tips Shapes

-The second defining feature of ear tips is their shape.
-According to shape, they are defined by how many flanges they have.
+The second defining feature of ear tips is shape.
+According to their shape, ear tips are defined by how many flanges they have.